This delicious and brilliantly coloured pumpkin spice smoothie with cranberries is perfect as a Christmassy treat.

 I find you can use squash and pumpkin interchangeably.
 I prefer the flavour of butternut squash.
 Ed and I get through them faster, and crucially before they go off!

-If you are not used to green, or other veggie containing, smoothies this pumpkin spiced smoothie with cranberries is a really good one to try.
-It could be the first step in establishing the habit of adding a portion of vegetables to your glass and eating vegetables for breakfast.
+If you are not used to green, or other veggie smoothies, this pumpkin spiced smoothie with cranberries is a really good one to try.
+It could be the first step in establishing the habit of adding vegetables to your glass and eating them for breakfast.
 My mantra for a healthy diet is to concentrate on the good stuff – namely veggies – and the less good stuff will look after itself.
-The flavour is all about the spice, rather than the pumpkin which does not stand out, or seem strange at breakfast time, but its sweetness is necessary to offset the cranberries’ acidity.
+The flavour here is all about the spice, rather than the pumpkin, which does not stand out.
+It may seem strange at breakfast time, but its sweetness is necessary to offset the cranberries’ acidity.

 - ½ cup cranberries